tc39/proposal-smart-pipelines/readme.md

 </details>

 <details>
-<summary>Here, the conditional-expression rule would be replaced with one for
+<summary>This conditional-expression production rule would be replaced with one for
-pipeline expressions.</summary>
+pipeline expressions, which is also defined soon.</summary>

 ```
 // New version